collectiv-ai/collectiv-ai-branding/README.md

 unless you have obtained prior **written permission**.

-© 2025 David Miecznikowski, CollectivAI.
+© 2025 David Miecznikowski, CollectiVAI.

 ---